Spherical trigonometry: Sine rules

 These identities approximate the sine rule of plane trigonometry when the sides are much smaller than the radius of the sphere.

 Derivation of the cosine rule

+The vectors used in the proof of the cosine rule.

 The spherical cosine formulae were originally proved by elementary geometry and the planar cosine rule (Todhunter, Art.37).
 He also gives a derivation using simple coordinate geometry and the planar cosine rule (Art.60).
 The approach outlined here uses simpler vector methods.
 (These methods are also discussed at Spherical law of cosines.)